 A two-year leadership program is available.

 Nam, Khalsa ji!
-I am a passionate proponent of a more equitable balance
+I am a proponent of a better balance

 Mexico Military Institute, located in Roswell, New Mexico.
 My

-kids graduated high school with honors at NMMI in the early '80s,
+two kids graduated with honors (4.0 and 3.8 GPAs) from the high school in the early '80s,

 the first children of Sikh